The Biggest Tax Deductions for Gig Drivers

 Gig drivers either can deduct particular expenses based on which deduction method they go with or few car expenses applicable with both methods.

-Car expenses you can write off with standard mileage method includes:
+Car expenses you can write off with the standard mileage method includes the following:

 Expenses deductible with both methods include: